 Be sure to check Moodle and your university email account daily for assignments and communications from me.
 Announcements, course readings, videos, links, and homework assignments and submissions will be available on Moodle.
 You can also use the site to connect and collaborate with other students.
-Throughout the semester you will be required to submit discussion posts, workshop critiques, and story drafts electronically through the site.
+Throughout the semester you will be required to submit journal responses, discussion posts, workshop critiques, and story drafts electronically through the site.
 Also note that any schedule provided for this class is tentative and will change during the semester to accommodate class needs so always use my weekly announcements on Moodle as your primary source of information.
-All homework assignments and readings will be posted in advance and it is your responsibility to complete all tasks on time and submit written work for the day before the start of our next class.
+All homework assignments and readings will be posted at least two weeks in advance and it is your responsibility to complete all tasks on time and submit written work for the week by the start of class the following Monday.